The Safety of Motorcycle Helmets

 The helmet fixation was felt to have a bigger impact on facial injuries than were helmet types.
 Motorcyclists that had visor damage were more likely to have facial trauma when compared to those who didn’t have a damaged visor.
 Any type of helmet when worn properly and when affixed to the head provides protection to the face.

 I’m Ed Smith, a Sacramento Motorcycle Injury Attorney with the primary accident information site on the web, www.AutoAccident.com.
 If you or someone you love has been in a motorcycle accident, call me now at 916-921-6400.
-If you are outside the Sacramento area, you can call at 800-404-5400 for free, friendly advice.
 You can find out more about our office by looking either Yelp or on Avvo, the attorney raring site.